gregacucnik/EditTextView/README.md

                     app:ettEmptyText="Add text&#8230;" />
 ```

 3. (Optional - if you want to exit EditMode when you click outside of EditTextView) Implement OnClickListener for EditTextView parent layout and requestFocus.
-Also set parent layout focusable and clickable (via xml layout or in java).

     ```
         final LinearLayout llContainer = (LinearLayout)findViewById(R.id.llContainer);